 - Strategies for dealing with challenging classroom dynamics that may arise in teaching faith-based subjects

+This seminar will prepare you to address the needs of a diverse student body and explore options for responding to classroom dynamics around the subjects of religion and spirituality.
 By identifying resources, considering a variety of lesson ideas, and exploring options for responding to classroom dynamics around the topics of religion, faith, spirituality, and worldview, you’ll come away better prepared to discuss these sensitive subjects in secular studies courses, while also cultivating a larger conversation about inclusivity and diversity.
 Register for this topical seminar today!

 Your seminar registration includes the following:

 - Downloadable PowerPoint presentations from the speaker